sohaibnomanahmed/mac-setup/README.md

 ## Install Homebrew
 can be installed from: https://brew.sh
-Then install wget as described at the website and maybe flutter via fvm docs: https://fvm.app
+Then install wget as described at the website and maybe flutter via fvm docs: https://fvm.app.
+Flutter uses analytics, not sure how to remove them from fvm.

 ## Install required application
 Install applications like XCode from Appstore and VSCode, Android Studio from the webiste